codecrafters-io/build-your-own-bittorrent/stage_descriptions/base-01-ns2.md

+In this stage, you'll add support for decoding [Bencoded](https://en.wikipedia.org/wiki/Bencode) strings.

+### Bencode

-[Bencode](https://en.wikipedia.org/wiki/Bencode) (pronounced *Bee-encode*) is a serialization format used in [the BitTorrent protocol](https://www.bittorrent.org/beps/bep_0003.html).
+[Bencode](https://en.wikipedia.org/wiki/Bencode) (pronounced _Bee-encode_) is a serialization format used in [the BitTorrent protocol](https://www.bittorrent.org/beps/bep_0003.html).
 It is used in torrent files and in communication between trackers and peers.

 Bencode supports four data types:

 - strings
 - integers
 - arrays
 - dictionaries

-In this stage, we'll focus on decoding strings.

 Strings are encoded as `<length>:<contents>`.
 For example, the string `"hello"` is encoded as `"5:hello"`.